elcoco/microdot/README.md

     # or as a daemon:
     $ md --watch --use-git

-In the case of a conflict, a conflict file is created in the dotfiles directory.
+In the case of a conflict, a conflict file is created in the same directory as where the encrypted file is located.
-When this happens, the conflict can be solved manually by running:
+Microdot can help to solve the conflict:

     $ md --solve-conflict dotfile.txt#j3DzJZAw#20220121181210#F#CRYPT#CONFLICT